Carson Kelly Preview, Player Props: Tigers vs. Royals

-Carson Kelly -- hitting .161 with two doubles, a home run, six walks and five RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Jonathan Bowlan on the hill, on September 27 at 6:40 PM ET.
+The Detroit Tigers and Carson Kelly, who went 0-for-1 last time out, battle Cole Ragans and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Royals.
+In his last game he had a hitless showing (0-for-1) against the Royals.

 Sportsbook Promo Codes